English and History

 At the beginning of the academic year, students are provided with access to a suite of self-study learning materials and resources, along with reading lists for required textbooks.
 Studying Literature and History, necessarily involves spending a lot of time reading academic material.

 In each module students will be given several opportunities, throughout the academic year, to demonstrate their learning through assessment work.
 The form that these assessments take depends on the module, but may include essays, case studies, group work, contributions to online forums and discussions, multiple choice questionnaires, learning journals and/or end of year examinations.
 All continuous assessment work is submitted online.
-Students can sit their May examinations in an examination center in Dublin, Cork or Galway.

 The Bachelor of Arts (Hons) in English and History degree programme facilitates those interested in pursuing any kind of work that requires critical thinking skills, high quality written expression, and transferable skills such as organisation and time-management, and these skills and abilities are highly valued by employers.
 The knowledge and skills you will develop are useful and valuable to have no matter what path you take once you successfully complete your DCU degree programme.
 Graduates from the Bachelor of Arts (Hons) in English and History programme will be able to go on to a variety of postgraduate programmes and careers in those subject areas.
 This has already been demonstrated by existing graduates who have, to take the example of one graduate, gone on to complete postgraduate studies in Literature and is now a published author working in an Irish University and is a member of the Humanities Programme Board, helping to shape the development of the degree.
 Similarly, several graduates of the programme have, in addition to their other work as third-level academics in other institutions, returned to work as tutors, bringing their experience as online-learning students to that work.